-You need more than seatbelts and car seats to keep your family safe in the car.
+Please put a safety/emergency kit in your car.
+We have learned the hard way that we need more than seatbelts and car seats to keep our families safe in the car.

 Here at Driving2Save, many of our tips are the product of rigorous testing and modeling.
 Others are based on science, statistics and experience.
 Experience, however, can be a cruel teacher.

 The title of this post, and the main reason we recommend a properly-equipped safety kit in every car (like the one we recommend), stems from a bike accident where Brian sliced open his ankle on a course far from his house.
 Although he was near his car at the time, the first aid kit, bandages and a small roll of tape in the car were not up to the challenge of his (ultimately) 8-stitch wound.
 Fortunately, there was a diaper and a roll of duct tape in the car at the time, so Brian was able to wrap his ankle in a diaper and drive himself to the ER.
 Even though the diaper was (reasonably) clean, we do not recommend this approach to first aid (nor do we recommend using duct tape over leg hair, even in a pinch).